inexorgame-obsolete/wiki-mirror/Directory-Structure.md

     particle
     skybox
         nothing
-            morning_up.jpg
+            morning_up.png
-            morning_dn.jpg            // ..
+            morning_dn.png            // ..
-            morning.cfg               // Thats new(!) a cfg for skyboxes sound
+            morning.cfg               // Todo: A new cfg file for skyboxes sound
     texture
         a_teammate
-             wood_golden_bar.cfg      // every texture has its own cfg! wood_golden_bar.jpg      // you can provide a package.cfg but you should forward to these individual cfgs wood_golden_bar_norm.jpg
+             wood_golden_bar.cfg      // Todo: every texture has its own cfg! wood_golden_bar.png      // you can provide a package.cfg but you should forward to these individual cfgs wood_golden_bar_norm.png
-             wood_golden_bar_depth.jpg
+             wood_golden_bar_depth.png
              ...
         inexor
              notexture.png